steezyza/TinDog/README.md

-# TinDog
+# tindog
-A basic startup landing page for a dog dating app.
-Built with HTML, CSS and Bootstrap.
+A static landing page for a dog dating app.
+Built with HTML, CSS (and Bootstrap).

+steezyza.github.io/tindog/